 MNN will make studio reservations for all live shows.
 Live show Certified Producers must make their own editing and/or field reservations as necessary.

 Producer and Associate Producer Reservations

-Only Certified Producers with a Project ID are permitted to make facility and equipment reservations at MNN.
-In addition to a Certified Producer, each project is permitted to have one designated Associate Producer.
-To make a studio, editing, or field reservation for a project, either the Certified Producer or Associate Producer must be certified in the appropriate area.
+Only Community Producers with a Project ID are permitted to make facility and equipment reservations at MNN.
+In addition to a Community Producer, each project is permitted to have one designated Associate Producer.
+To make a studio, editing, or field reservation for a project, either the Community Producer or Associate Producer must be certified in the appropriate area.

 Same Day Reservations